vulkomilev/oumi/docs/index.rst

 Oumi Documentation
 ==================
-Welcome to the documentation for Oumi !
+Welcome to the documentation for Oumi!

 Oumi is an open, collaborative modeling platform that allows you to build foundation models end-to-end including data curation/synthesis, pretraining, tuning, and evaluation.